 Putting it together: applying for PeachCare

 1. Determine likely eligibility.
 Compare your family income to the FPL thresholds for your child's age.
-A household of 4 with annual income $44,000 to $77,000 likely qualifies for PeachCare for school-age children.
+A household of 4 earning roughly between the Medicaid ceiling and the PeachCare upper limit (138 to 247 percent FPL) likely qualifies for PeachCare for school-age children.
 Households below those thresholds qualify for MAGI Medicaid.

 2. Gather documents.
 Proof of identity, citizenship or qualifying immigration status, Georgia residency, household income (paystubs, tax return), Social Security numbers.